GeekTCLin/leveldb/doc/index.md

 leveldb groups adjacent keys together into the same block and such a block is the unit of transfer to and from persistent storage.
 The default block size is approximately 4096 uncompressed bytes.
-Applications that mostly do bulk scans over the contents of the database may wish to increase this size.
+Applications that mostly do bulk（批量） scans over the contents of the database may wish to increase this size.
 Applications that do a lot of point reads of small values may wish to switch to a smaller block size if performance measurements indicate an improvement.
 There isn't much